D'ye ken John Peel (song): History

-John Graves, who wrote it in Cumbrian dialect, tinkered with the words over the years and several versions are known.
-George Coward, a Carlisle bookseller who wrote under the pseudonym Sidney Gilpin, rewrote the lyrics with Graves' approval, translating them from their original broad Cumberland dialect to Anglican; and in 1866, he published them in the book, Songs and Ballads of Cumberland.
+John Graves, who wrote it in the Cumbrian dialect, tinkered with the words over the years and several versions are known.
+George Coward, a Carlisle bookseller who wrote under the pseudonym Sidney Gilpin, rewrote the lyrics with Graves' approval, translating them from their original broad Cumberland dialect to Anglian; and in 1866, he published them in the book, Songs and Ballads of Cumberland.
 Another song written by Graves mentions one of John's brothers, Askew Peel (1789–1854), a horsedealer who also lived in Caldbeck.

 "D'ye ken John Peel?" was first sung in 1824 in Gate House in Caldbeck in John Graves’ home to the tune of the Border rant "Bonnie Annie."
-A different musical version was composed in 1869 by William Metcalfe, a conductor and composer – and lay clerk of Carlisle Cathedral.
+A different musical version was composed in 1869 by William Metcalfe, a conductor, composer, and lay clerk of Carlisle Cathedral.
 His arrangement – lauded as more musical than the traditional melody – became popular in London and was widely published.
 In 1906, the song was published in The National Song Book, but with a tune closer to Bonnie Annie – and that version is the most widely known today.
 English counties have no official anthem.
 However, "D'ye ken John Peel?" is commonly regarded as a kind of unofficial anthem of Cumberland and the region.